tbrand/dystopia/README.md

 - [Testing](https://github.com/tbrand/dystopia/wiki/Testing)

 ## Appreciate your contributions!
-- We need more nodes to acquire anonymity.
-Please [Joining to our public cloud](https://github.com/tbrand/dystopia/wiki/Joining-to-our-public-cloud) if you have any idle computing resources.
 - We need to implemenet more to make the protduct robust and fast.
 Send pull requests or opening issues when you have proposals.